Red Terror (Spain): Background

-Following the general election of February 16, 1936, political bitterness grew in Spain.
-Violence between the government and its supporters, the Popular Front, whose leadership was clearly moving towards the far left (abandoning constitutional Republicanism for violent revolution), and the opposition accelerated, culminating in the coup of right-wing generals in July.
-As the year progressed Nationalist and Republican persecution grew, and Republicans began attacking churches, occupying land for redistribution and attacking nationalist politicians in a process of tit-for-tat violence.
+In the 1936 general election, the Popular Front, a broad left-of-centre coalition whose members ranged from the constitutionalist Republican Union, Republican Left and PSOE to the more extreme Communists and POUM, won a majority in Parliament.
+In the months that followed, street confrontations between pro-government and conservative demonstrators became commonplace.
+On 17 July, the armed forces staged a partially successful coup d'etat which heralded the onset of the Spanish Civil War, at which point Republican activists had the justification of suppressing pro-Nationalist fifth columnists (a term originally coined to refer to Nationalists behind the Republican lines).

 1933 election and aftermath

-Leading up to the Civil War, the state of the political establishment had been brutal and violent for some time.
-In the 1933 elections to the Cortes Generales, the CEDA won a plurality of seats, but President Niceto Alcalá-Zamora declined to invite the leader of the CEDA to form a government.
-Instead he invited the Radical Republican Party and its leader, Alejandro Lerroux, to do so.
+In the 1933 elections to the Cortes Generales, the clerical conservative CEDA won a plurality of seats, but President Niceto Alcalá-Zamora invited the Radical Republican Party and its leader, Alejandro Lerroux to become Prime Minister at the head of a coalition which did include CEDA.
 CEDA supported the Lerroux government in exchange for three ministerial positions.
 Hostility between the left and the right increased after the formation of the government.
 Spain experienced general strikes and street conflicts.
 Noted among the strikes was the miners' revolt in northern Spain and riots in Madrid.
 Nearly all rebellions were crushed by the government, and political arrests followed.

-Lerroux's alliance with the right, his harsh suppression of the revolt in 1934 and the Stra-Perlo scandal combined to leave him and his party with little support going into the 1936 election.
+Lerroux's alliance with the right, his harsh suppression of the revolt in 1934 and the Straperlo and Nombela scandals combined to leave him and his party with little support going into the 1936 election.
 (Lerroux himself lost his seat in parliament.)

 1934 murder of priests and religious in Asturias

 The murder of 37 priests, brothers and seminarians by leftists in Asturias marks what some see as the beginning of the Red Terror.
 In October 1934, the Asturian Revolution was strongly anticlerical and involved violence against priests and religious and the destruction of 58 churches, which had been rare until then.

 Turón, one of the locales of anticlerical violence, a coal-mining town in the Asturias Province, was a hub of anti-government and anticlerical agitation.
 The De La Salle Brothers ran an illegal Catholic school there.
-This enraged the far left politicians who ran Turón, because of the Brothers' refusal to cease religious practice and their civil disobedience of the Constitution's ban on religious education.
-On October 5, 1934, the agents of the local rebel government invaded the Brothers' residence on the pretext of a search for concealed weapons.
-A Passionist priest, Padre Innocencio, had arrived the previous evening and was about to say Mass for the Brothers.
-He and the Brothers were arrested, held without trial, and summarily executed in the middle of the night by a firing squad in the cemetery.
+This enraged the far-left politicians who ran Turón, because of the brothers' refusal to cease religious practice and their civil disobedience of the Constitution's ban on religious education.
+On October 5, 1934, the agents of the local rebel government invaded the brothers' residence on the pretext of a search for concealed weapons.
+A Passionist priest, Padre Innocencio, had arrived the previous evening and was about to say Mass for the brothers.
+He and the brothers were arrested, held without trial, and summarily executed in the middle of the night by a firing squad in the cemetery.